xahidbuffon/SUIM/README.md

 #### SUIM-Net Model
 - A fully-convolutional encoder-decoder network: embodies residual learning and mirrored skip connection
-- Offers competitive semantic segmentation performance at a fast rate (28.65 FPS on a 1080 GPU)
+- Offers competitive semantic segmentation performance at a fast rate (**28.65 FPS** on a 1080 GPU)
 - See [model.py](model.py) for details; associated train/test scripts are also provided
-- [get_f1_iou.py](get_f1_iou.py) is used for performance evaluation
+- Checkout the [get_f1_iou.py](get_f1_iou.py) script for performance evaluation

 #### Benchmark Evaluation
 - Performance analysis for semantic segmentation and saliency prediction
 - SOTA models in comparison: • FCN • UNet • SegNet • PSPNet • DeepLab-v3
 - Metrics: • region similarity (F score) and • contour accuracy (mIOU)
-- Detailed analysis and implementation details are provided in the paper
+- Further analysis and implementation details are provided in the paper

 ![det-data](/data/quan.png)
 ![det-data](/data/qual.png)